-- Participate in organized football.
-Playing the game at the high school level is an option for some individuals; however, if an individual is unable to play on a team, opportunities are also available to work as a team manager.
+You should aim to participate in organized football.
+Playing the game at the high school level may be an option; but if it is not, opportunities are also available to work as a team manager.
 This is a chance to be around the game and learn about practices, team camaraderie and pre-game and post-game rituals.

 Step 2: Earn a Bachelor's Degree

-Football coaches planning to work in public schools need to earn a bachelor's degree.
-Coaching at the middle and high school level may require prospective coaches to become teachers.
-To prepare for certification as a teacher at the middle or high school level, students typically need to major in a specific subject area, such as math, physical education, English or history.
-They will also need to complete coursework focused on education and complete a student teaching experience.
+Coaching at the middle and high school level may require you to become a teacher, which requires a bachelor's degree and teacher certification.
+To prepare for teacher certification, you typically need to major in a specific subject area, such as math, physical education, English or history.
+You will also need to complete coursework focused on education and complete a student teaching experience.

-- Gain football experience at the postsecondary level.
-While a bachelor's degree is a requirement to work as a coach, it's also important for prospective coaches to gain football experience.
+You should also gain football experience at the postsecondary level.
+While a bachelor's degree is required to work as a coach, it's also important to gain football experience.
 Many individuals who want to become football coaches are former collegiate players who want to stay in the game.
-Those who want to become coaches and are not collegiate players, can work as voluntary team managers and assist with practices.
+If this doesn't apply to you, then you can work as a voluntary team manager and assist with practices to gain experience.

 Teaching licensure, also known as teaching certification, is required by all 50 states for individuals who want to teach public school at the K-12 level.
-An aspiring football coach who wants to work as a teacher at a public middle or high school will need to pass a licensing exam and complete the appropriate teaching experiences and coursework in order to be licensed.
+If you want to work as a coach at a public middle school or high school, you will need to be a teacher and will need to pass a licensing exam and complete the appropriate teaching experiences and coursework in order to be licensed.